dudebout/cdc_2012_dudebout_shamma/README.md

 The agents play their strategies against each other and make some observations.
 Agents are in EEE when the models are consistent with these empirical observations.
 In this paper, the notion of EEE is formalized and an existence result is established in a general setting.
-Relations with other equilibria, including mean field equilibria, are also presented.
+Relations with other equilibria, including mean-field equilibria, are also presented.
 Finally, the learning of EEEs by simple adaptive processes is illustrated through simulation.

 ##BibTeX